-Mangrove Die-off
+Mangrove Die-Off

 Mangroves are well adapted to thrive in anaerobic soils (Walsh, 1974).
 These adaptations include a shallow root system and root specialization that allow the portion of the root just above the water surface to take in oxygen and distribute it to the roots in the anaerobic environment (Walsh, 1974).
 If these root specializations become coated or clogged, oxygen is blocked from the roots and the plant dies (Odum et al., 1982).
 Studies performed after two oil spills near the Panama Canal documented the immediate loss of mangroves that were coated by the spill (Jackson et al., 1989; Duke et al., 1997) and that the damage was persistent for years after the spills (Duke et al., 1997).
-The presence of oil tankers offshore near the Florida Keys could result in an oil spill that reaches and destroys these mangroves.
+The presence of oil tankers offshore near the SEFC and drilling activities along the coast of Cuba could result in an oil spill that reaches and destroys these mangroves.

+Sea-level rise can also result in mangrove die-off.
 If the specialized root systems become flooded, the roots can not respire and the tree will drown (Walsh, 1974).
 The end result would be spatial loss of mangroves if the higher estimates take place.
-This would be the direct impact of sea-level rise if mangrove sediment production cannot keep pace with sea-level rise (Twilley et al., 2001).
+This would be the direct impact of sea-level rise if mangrove sediment production can not keep pace with sea-level rise (Twilley et al., 2001).
 Even if sedimentation rates can keep pace with the rising sea, tropical storms can remove both trees and sediments from wetlands, leaving behind a habitat unsuitable for mangrove colonization (Wanless et al., 1994).

 Mangroves are susceptible to cold stress that takes the form of defoliation and death (Stevens et al., 2006).
 Olmstead et al. (1993) documented the extensive damage to mangroves in Everglades National Park due to freezes in 1977, 1981, and 1989.
 The December 1989 freeze was particularly virulent.
 Overnight temperatures dropped to approximately freezing for two consecutive nights along the lower east coast of Florida (NOAA, 1989).
 This resulted in the defoliation of hundreds of square kilometers of dwarf red mangrove forest along the extreme southeastern coast (personal observation).
-If global climate change does result in lower extreme temperatures in the Florida Keys, such impacts may become more common and more severe.
+If global climate change does result in lower extreme temperatures along the SEFC, such impacts may become more common and more severe.